SopraIt/file_scanner/README.md

 ```

 ### Policies
-The third step is creating custom policies objects (no default exist) to be applied to the list of filtered paths.
+The third step is creating custom policies objects (no defaults exist) to be applied to the list of filtered paths.
 Again, it suffice the policy responds to the `call` method and accept an array of paths as an argument:
 ```ruby
 require "fileutils"